jfklorenz/RMinimum-Algorithm/README.md

 The algorithm is presented in the paper **Fragile Complexity of Comparison-Based Algorithms** by Prof. Dr. Ulrich Meyer and others in 2018.
 A reworked version of it can can be found on [arXiv.org](https://arxiv.org/abs/1901.02857 "arXiv").

-It introduces the concept of *fragile complexity*, i.e. the amount of times an element has been compared during the process of the algorithm and also the algorithms *RMinimum* and *RMedian*.
+It introduces the algorithms *RMinimum* and *RMedian* and also the concept of *fragile complexity*, i.e. the amount of times an element has been compared during the process of the algorithm.

+The package was published on **PyPi** and tested on **Travis CI**.

 ---